 Run In Sheds vs. Horse Stalls: Which Is the Better Shelter For Your Horses?

-While San Diego County has many luxury stables, there's a special delight in keeping horses at home.
+While many horse owners board their horses at local luxury stables, there's a special delight in keeping horses at home.
 Choosing the right structure for sheltering them ensures that they stay happy and safe while owners enjoy the convenience of having these companions nearby.
 Stalls and run-in sheds are among the most common types of housing for horses.
 Each has benefits and drawbacks that can make one or the other a better bet for a specific horse owner's circumstances.
-If you're thinking about building a horse shelter on your San Diego County equestrian property, read on to learn some pros and cons of stalls versus run-in sheds.
+If you're thinking about building a horse shelter on your equestrian property, read on to learn some pros and cons of stalls versus run-in sheds.

 Stalls for Horses